mlswg/mls-extensions/draft-ietf-mls-extensions.md

 ### Pre-Shared Keys (PSKs)

+PSKs represent key material that is injected into the MLS key schedule when creating or processing a commit as defined in Section 8.4 of {{!RFC9420}}.
+Its injection into the key schedule means that all group members have to agree on the value of the PSK.

+While PSKs are typically cryptographic keys which due to their properties add to the overall security of the group, the PSK mechanism can also be used to ensure that all members of a group agree on arbitrary pieces of data represented as octet strings (without the necessity of sending the data itself over the wire).
-An extension can use MLS to enforce that all group members have access to and agree on potentially secret information exchanged out of band, e.g. a password or a shared file.
+For example, an extension can use the PSK mechanism to enforce that all group members have access to and agree on a password or a shared file.

 This is achieved by creating a new epoch via a PSK proposal.
-Transitioning to the new epoch requires using the (secret) information agreed upon.
+Transitioning to the new epoch requires using the information agreed upon.

 To facilitate using PSKs in a safe way, this document defines a new PSKType for extensions.
 This provides domain separation between pre-shared keys used by the